rashidtalha/latex-templates/README.md

 ---

+### To-Do List:

++ Update the README file (!)
++ Add some documentation
++ Update cauchy, curie and salam to support all the minor upgrades made to penrose

+---

 ### Currently Active Projects:
 *Articles, essays, short reports.*
 + `penrose:` An elegent but broadly applicable class for general purpose articles, essays and shorter assignments.